gnzsnz/apt-cacher-ng/README.md

 ## Run apt-cacher-ng <a name="run-apt-cacher-ng"></a>

-Simplest way would be `docker-compose up`, you might modify the docker-compose.yml file provided to adjust it to your needs.
+Simplest way would be `docker compose up`, you might modify the docker-compose.yml file provided to adjust it to your needs.

 Or alternatively with
 ```bash